pbyrl001/Insight-Test/README.md

 ## Acknowledgments

-* Thank you to Udemy.com, Python for Dummies, and a whole host of youtube videos and Stack Overflow pages for creative workarounds and ideas.
+* Thank you to Udemy.com, Python for Dummies, and a whole host of youtube videos and Stack Overflow pages for creative work arounds and ideas.